-For my ninth podcast as host of New Books in Science Fiction and Fantasy, I chatted with Kathryn Cramer, co-editor of the anthology Hieroglyph: Stories and Visions for a Better Future.
+For my ninth podcast as host of New Books in Science Fiction, I chatted with Kathryn Cramer, co-editor of the anthology Hieroglyph: Stories and Visions for a Better Future.

 Cramer and collaborators Ed Finn and Neal Stephenson invited writers to contribute science fiction to the collection that “actually addresses problems and tries to solve them,” Cramer says.